gvanuxem/jlfricas/README.md

 [FriCAS](https://fricas.github.io) is a general purpose computer algebra system (CAS).

-In this work-in-progress repository, a C wrapper using libjulia is embedded in [FriCAS](https://fricas.github.io/) to support some [Julia](https://julialang.org) specialized operations (for example, hardware architecture optimized BLAS and LAPACK libraries).
+In this experimantal work-in-progress repository, a C wrapper using libjulia is embedded in [FriCAS](https://fricas.github.io/) to support some [Julia](https://julialang.org) specialized operations (for example, hardware architecture optimized BLAS and LAPACK libraries).
 The build process supports Clozure CL and SBCL, but only Julia 1.10.0 and Julia 1.11.* are supported with SBCL, see [Caveats](#caveats).
 It must not be considered production-ready.
+Support of general Julia object is now also supported.

 ## Building and Installing